Westchester County DWI Attorney

 Whether you have been charged with a first-time DWI or if this is an arrest

 for a second, third, or subsequent drunk driving offense, you need aggressive

 legal counsel as soon as possible.
 As a

 former prosecutor and trial lawyer with a

-counsel you need to fight your charges.
+of legal counsel you need to fight your charges.

 Legal professionals, licensed physicians, company executives, and many